Intersection Accident Claims in Ada, OK

 - Entering with reasonable care

-- To yield to vehicles already in the intersection
+- Yielding to vehicles already proceeding

 Stop Sign and Yield Sign Right-of-Way

-At yield sign-controlled intersections, drivers must slow and yield.
+For yield-controlled intersections, drivers must slow and yield.

 Uncontrolled Intersections